-SHIRLEY GOODMAN RESOURCE CENTER
+SHIRLEY GOODMAN RESOURCE CENTER SCHOOL OF GRADUATE STUDIES

-fitnvc.edu/gradstudies
+fitnyc.edu/gradstudies

-The School of Graduate Studies has classrooms, laboratories, studios, offices and student gathering spaces in the Shirley Goodman Resource Center and 236 West 27th Street.
+The School of Graduate Studies has classrooms, laboratories, studios, offices, and student gathering spaces in the Shirley Goodman Resource Center and 236 West 27th Street.
 Newly created spaces include a Graduate Student Commons and Huddle Room, a state-of-the-art laboratory and workroom for textile conservation, storage facilities for the SGS Study Collection, a multipurpose fashion design studio/classroom, and interactive classrooms and seminar rooms.
 The school also has dedicated studios for students in its Illustration and Exhibition and Experience Design departments.